benstraw/benstrawbridge.com/content/projects/hiking/_index.md

 One of my greatest joys is being outdoors in a wide open space with nothing made by man in sight.
 At times, I do have to come back to reality, and occasionally when I do, I will share routes, guides, maps, and from time to time, gear recommendations.

+Join alltrails using this link and they will plant 2 trees after you join.
+{{< alltrails-referral-link >}}

 <!--more-->

 I will only make recommendations when I genuinely stand behind what I suggest.
 That being said, I may earn commission from some of these recommendations if you purchase them through a link on this site.